edm1/error-aware-demultiplexer/README.md

 - `--phredOffset` - FASTQ phred score offset.
 (33)
 - `--indexQual` - Phred-score given to all bases in index sequence.
 (30)

+## Acknowledgements

+The Broad Institutes [Picard tool](github.com/broadinstitute/picard) is used to extract FASTQs from Illumina BCL files.